-We have removed our barrier to Direct Access for some dental care professionals after considering the impact on patient safety.
-In the past every member of the dental team had to work on the prescription of a dentist.
+In 2013 the GDC removed its barrier to Direct Access for some dental care professionals after considering the impact on patient safety.
+Before then, every member of the dental team had to work on the prescription of a dentist.
 This meant that patients had to be seen by a dentist before being treated by any other member of the dental team.

-We have also produced additional guidance for registrants along with some Q and As:
+This page explains which members of the dental team can see patients under direct access and what they can do.
+We have also produced additional guidance for registrants and some Q and As:

 Direct Access guidance